Orthoptera of North Carolina

 Structural Features: Stridulatory file with about 73 teeth (range 66-77); ovipositor 1.3-1.6 mm, ratio of length of hind femur to ovipositor 3.0-3.3.
 Long-winged forms can be common at lights.

-Singing Behavior: Songs consist of series of nearly regular chirps -- short trills -- rather than the continuous trills characteristic of vernalis.
+Singing Behavior: Songs consist of series of nearly regular short trills, rather than the continuous trills characteristic of vernalis.
 The within-chirp pulse rate is about 79 pulses per second at 77 F (= 25°C), with the dominant frequency at 5.7 kHz.
-Anaxipha litarena -- which is found in the same tidewater areas at about the same season -- also has songs consisting of short pulse trains, but with a slower within-chirp pulse rate of about 66 pulses per sec at 77 F (25° C), but with a very similar dominant frequency at 5.9 kHz.
-Walker and Funk further distinguish these two species by characteristics of the pulse train (PT = chirp): "in delicatula the PT rate is nearly always faster, the PT durations are usually shorter, and the PT intervals are relatively longer."
+Anaxipha litarena -- which is found in the same tidewater areas at about the same season -- also has songs consisting of short trills, but with a slower pulse rate of about 66 syllables per sec at 77 F (25° C), but with a very similar dominant frequency at 5.9 kHz.
+Walker and Funk further distinguish these two species by characteristics of the pulse train (PT = trill): "in delicatula the PT rate is nearly always faster, the PT durations are usually shorter, and the PT intervals are relatively longer."
 They note, however, that "in Florida the PT phrasing seems always to be useful in separating the two species by ear but this may not be the case in coastal North Carolina."
+One specimen we recorded at Atlantic Beach had a pulse rate that fits delicatula (based on the graph given in Figure 7 of Walker and Funk) but had relatively long trill durations and relatively short inter-trill intervals, both of which are a better match to litarena.
+Based on its association with a Spartina marsh, however, we have assigned it to delicatula.

 Nymphal Stages and Development: Apparently undescribed but unlikely to be distinguishable